 If we really want to get out of this crisis as quickly as possible and hold onto the positive changes to life and business after Covid that look to come with it, we need to learn to get along.
 We need initiatives like The Global Hack, which was started by a group of entrepreneurs in Estonia and endorsed by the government only a couple of days later.
 We need to act together.
 Only a truly collaborative mindset can get us through this.

 We’re in this for the long haul.

 It’s still too early to tell whether the way out of this crisis will form a V-curve, a U-curve, or an L-curve.
-Either way, the future is going to be vastly different from anything we were used to in the very recent past.
+Either way, the future of business after Covid is going to be vastly different from anything we were used to in the very recent past.
 We’ll need resilience to get through this.
 We’ll also need flexibility and a collaborative spirit, working alongside institutions we aren’t used to partnering with, and facing big challenges that affect millions of people’s lives.

 With billions of people in lockdown, the only way for businesses to survive is to go digital – you need to tap into hidden opportunities, make smart decisions and get to the market fast.
 We can help you with that.